deepgram/deepgram-python-sdk/examples/README.md

 pip install -r requirements-examples.txt
 ```

+| **IMPORTANT:** The microphone examples may not work out-of-the-box on Windows due to the portaudio dependency.
+Modifications to the example code and correct installation/configuration of the portaudio library are required.

 ## Steps to Test Your Code

 If you are contributing changes to this SDK, you can test those changes by using the `prerecorded`, `streaming`, or `manage` "hello world"-style applications in the `examples` folder.
 Here are the steps to follow: